nickuhlig/nickuhlig.github.io/cv/index.md

 ### Work

+**2022 to Present** — Senior scientist in chemical development for Sage Therapeutics.
+Helping to develop new GABA and NMDA positive allosteric modulators as APIs for the treatment of brain and neuropsychiatric disorders.

-**2016 to present** — Process chemist at Gilead Alberta ULC.
+**2016 to 2022** — Process chemist at Gilead Alberta ULC.
 Areas of focus include sustainable chemistry and the use of continuous flow chemistry for efficient synthesis of preclinical APIs and intermediates.
+Projects have included APIs for liver diseases, HIV, COVID-19, inflammation, and IBD.

 **2010 to 2015** — During my PhD studies, aside from the many hours spent doing research, I supervised six undergraduate research assistants, and acted as a laboratory and tutorial teaching assistant for several organic and general chemistry classes.